nipendra/time-steam-visualizer/README.md

 # Step 2: Navigate to the project directory.
 cd <PROJECT_NAME>

-# Step 3: Install the necessary dependencies.
+# Step 3: Install the necessary dependencies. execute following command in root folder, client and server folder also.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development server with auto-reloading and an instant preview. execute following command in root folder
 npm run start

 ```

 ## What technologies are used for this project?